Guide to Watering Your Worm Compost Bin: When, How Often, and How Much (2024)

 - Rule #2: Never pour water into a bin.
 This will lead to over-watering or inconsistent moisture throughout the bin.

-- Rule #3: Target watering 1-2 times per week.
+- Rule #3: Target watering your worm farm 1-2 times per week (if it's indoors), around the same number of times you should feed worms.
 Watering daily or multiple times per week is not normally required.
-In many cases you can water every week or so - it depends on temperature, humidity, and other factors so monitor the bin and if you see it getting dry give it a good misting or spray.
+In many cases you can water every week or so - it depends on temperature, humidity, and other factors so monitor the worm bin and if you see it getting dry give it a good misting or spray.
+Outdoor worm compost bins usually require more frequent watering, so check it often and keep the top later moist!

 - Rule #5: Make sure the top inch or so of your bin is the most moist part of the bin.
 The bedding should get more dry as it goes to the bottom of the bin.
 Worms are attracted to water and will migrate to it in a worm farm.
 If water collects on the bottom many of the worms will find that attractive and migrate there, which is problematic since their food is placed in the top 1 inch of the bin.